Level 3 Diploma in Popular Music Performance

 David is a singer, songwriter, producer and vocal coach.
 As lead vocalist with US hip hop…

-Kelly is a professional singer who has worked with artists including Shaun Escoffery, Rick Astley and…
+Kelly teaches Vocals at BIMM Institute London.
+She is a professional singer who has worked with…

 Kelly’s musical career as a singer has seen her study and work with many professional artists…

-Before entering teaching, Lisa enjoyed a successful career as a session vocalist known for her versatility…
+Lisa teaches Vocals at BIMM Institute London.
+Before entering teaching, Lisa enjoyed a successful career as…

-Susan Blair is a vocal coach with professional experience spanning 3 continents.
-Originally from The Netherlands,…
+Susan Blair teaches Vocals at BIMM Institute London.
+She is a vocal coach with professional experience…